 Some links may be affiliate links.
 I may get paid if you buy something or take action after clicking one of these.
 If you do decide to buy, thank you!
 Your purchase allows me to continue sharing healthy and delicious recipes!

 Why I love my Omega Juicer:

-If you don’t own a juicer, you are truly missing out!
-Making homemade juices, nut butters and sorbets are some of my favorite simple recipes to make and they can all be made right in my juicer.
+If you don't own a juicer, you are truly missing out!
+Making homemade juices, nut butter and sorbets are some of my favorite simple recipes to make, and they can all be made right in my juicer.

 This is the juicer that I use.
 It is from Omega Juicers and is the best juicer I have ever had.
-I have had a centrifugal juicer in the past and it was so incredibly loud.
-Don’t get me wrong, I loved how fast I was able to juice fruits and vegetables, but I felt like the leftover pulp was watery leaving behind a lot of juice.
+I have had a centrifugal juicer in the past, which was so incredibly loud.
+Don't get me wrong, I loved how fast I was able to juice fruits and vegetables, but I felt like the leftover pulp was watery, leaving behind a lot of juice.
 I definitely noticed this in leafy greens such as spinach and kale.